apostrophecms/docs/docs/reference/field-types/area.md

 ### `max`
 - **Type:** integer

-The maxiumum number of widgets allowed in the area.
+The maximum number of widgets allowed in the area.

 ```javascript
 add: {